 Office: CMU 233

-Matthew Powers is an Associate Professor in the Department of Communication.
-His research interests include journalism studies, political communication and comparative media, and his writings have been published in Journal of Communication, Communication Research and International Journal of Press/Politics, among others.
+Matthew Powers is Associate Professor in the Department of Communication, and Associate Director of the Department’s Center for Communication and Civic Engagement.
+His research explores transformations in contemporary journalism through a cross-national comparative lens, and his writings have been published in Journal of Communication, New Media & Society, and the International Journal of Press/Politics, among others.

 “The News Crisis Compared: The Impact of the Journalism Crisis on Local News Ecosystems in Toulouse (France) and Seattle (US).”
 In R.K.
 Nielsen, Local Journalism, 2016.